vamrodia/Public-API-App/app/readme.md

-# Details for this Project - app
+# Details for this Project - app - Public Version

 ## Description